 To make TPM behavior more deterministic for PC Client platforms, this specification constrains the behavior for TPM2_SelfTest.
-With the FullTest flag set to yes, the TPM will perform testing so that it mirrors the behavior of the TPM 1.2 SelfTestFull command.
-With the FullTest flag set to no, the TPM will perform testing so that it mirrors the behavior of the TPM 1.2 ContinueSelfTest command.
+With the fullTest flag set to yes, the TPM will perform testing so that it mirrors the behavior of the TPM 1.2 SelfTestFull command.
+With the fullTest flag set to no, the TPM will perform testing so that it is similar to the behavior of the TPM 1.2 ContinueSelfTest command.